Simplemux/simplemux/README.md

 Simplemux is a protocol able to encapsulate a number of packets belonging to different protocols into a single packet.
 It includes the "Protocol" field on each multiplexing header, thus allowing the inclusion of a number of packets belonging to different protocols on a packet of another protocol.

+The specification of Simplemux is here: http://datatracker.ietf.org/doc/draft-saldana-tsvwg-simplemux/.
+It has been proposed to the Transpor Area Working Group of the IETF (https://datatracker.ietf.org/wg/tsvwg/documents/)

 The size of the multiplexing headers is kept very low (it may be a single byte when multiplexing small packets) in order to reduce the overhead.

 This page includes an implementation of Simplemux written in C for Linux.
 It uses simplemux as the multiplexing protocol, and IP and ROHC as multiplexed protocols.
 Two options are considered for the tunneling protocol: